feralpacket/ccie_notes/CCIE_Lab_Recommendations.md

 **Troubleshooting Section:**

  - "There is no troubleshooting section.
-There is a misconfiguration section." - Narbik
+There is a misconfiguration section."- Narbik

       -> "There is no spoon." - The Matrix